 For all the flak he receives, Cowboys quarterback Dak Prescott actually been one of the most efficient passers to ever don the navy and silver.

-Prescott’s 1.7 career interception percentage is the lowest of anyone on this list and among Cowboys quarterbacks attempted at least 300 passes.
+Prior to the 2019 season, Prescott’s 1.7 career interception percentage is the lowest of anyone on this list and among Cowboys quarterbacks attempted at least 300 passes.
 His job is even easier now that he added a top-flight receiver like Amari Cooper last year and still has running back Ezekiel Elliott in his back pocket.

 4. Danny White